A unified variational framework for the inverse Kohn-Sham problem: Abstract

 \section{Abstract}

 The inverse Kohn--Sham (KS) problem seeks a local effective potential whose noninteracting ground state reproduces a prescribed electron density.
-Existing inversion formulations are often expressed in disparate languages, including reduced variational optimization, penalty regularization, response-based iteration, and PDE-constrained optimization.
-In this work, we develop a unified variational framework for inverse KS theory in two steps.
-First, we identify the fixed-density noninteracting constrained search embedded in exact density functional theory as the natural variational anchor of inverse KS inversion.
-In this setting, the KS potential appears as the variational dual object associated with density reproduction.
-Second, we show how the principal inversion formulations may be understood as realizations of the same inverse-KS structure and how they fit into a broader optimization-theoretic classification according to whether the KS state equations and density-reproduction condition are treated as objectives, constraints, penalties, or feasibility relations.
-Within this framework, Wu--Yang appears as a reduced exact-multiplier formulation, Zhao--Morrison--Parr as a quadratic-penalty relaxation, and PDE-constrained approaches as explicit state-constraint formulations.
-The same viewpoint also accommodates augmented-Lagrangian and all-at-once residual formulations, and clarifies the roles of additive-constant ambiguity, asymptotic normalization, nonsmooth variational structure, and weak-gap instability across inversion methods.
+Although many inversion formulations and schemes have been developed, they are often formulated in disparate languages, including reduced variational optimization, penalty regularization, response-based iteration, and PDE-constrained optimization.
+In this work, we develop a unified framework for inverse KS theory in two steps.
+First, we identify the fixed-density noninteracting constrained search and its density--potential duality as the natural variational anchor of the inverse KS problem.
+In this setting, the KS potential appears as the variational dual object associated with density reproduction, reducing to the familiar multiplier picture in regular regimes.
+Second, building on this anchor, we classify major inversion formulations according to how the KS state equations and density-reproduction condition are treated within the optimization architecture, with orbital orthonormality retained as an additional structural constraint.
+Within this framework, the Wu--Yang formulation appears as a potential-space reduced multiplier formulation, the Zhao--Morrison--Parr construction as a quadratic-penalty relaxation, and PDE-constrained approaches as explicit state-constraint formulations at the orbital level.
+Rather than comparing inversion formulations primarily at the level of implemented algorithms, the present work develops an optimization-theoretic formulation map.
+This viewpoint identifies where additive-constant ambiguity, asymptotic normalization, nonsmooth variational structure, metric choice, and weak-gap instability enter different inversion architectures, and it makes explicit how major inversion approaches are connected and where algorithmic design choices arise.